-In the poetry contest for upperclassmen, Olive Jordon, Mil-Waynesboro.

-Violet Ann Marie South, Tom's River, New Jersey, was the winquarterly literary magazine, have ner in the freshman poetry conbeen announced by Sara Deck, test.
-Honorable mention was editor.
-Three upperclassmen who given to Marietta Strout, Atlanta, were winners in this year's con- whose poem was entitled "A
+Violet Ann Marie South, Tom's River, New Jersey, was the win-

 Grace Greene won the essay upperclassmen was won by Eltye contest for upperclassmen, with Vaughn Burge, Atlanta, whose the essay entitled "What Have story was entitled "Conflict."
 They Done to Us?"
 She was also Honorable mention was won by a winner in last year's contest.
 Lucy Caldwell, Smyrna, with the Gene Elizabeth Burke, Albany, story, "Set to Music."
-Miss Burge, one of last year's successful en-. who writes under the pen name trants, was given honorable menof Bonnie Burge, was a winner in tion with her "Shoe Shines."
+Miss Burge, one of last year's successful enwho writes under the pen name trants, was given honorable men-

-Lucile Morten's essay, "Through The freshman short story win- the Eyes of a Cynic," was adjudgner was Mary Elizabeth Batche- ed the best of the freshman class. lor, Jersey.
-Honorable mention with honorable mention being went to Frances Daniel, Orlando, given to Laurie Brookins, whose essay was entitled "Evening on the Farm."
+Lucile Morten's essay, "Through The freshman short story win- the Eyes of a Cynic," was adjudgessay was entitled "Evening on the Farm."

-The judges for the contest inwas given to Grace Greene Betty Fergueson, and Major Whatley, short story.
+The judges for the contest inof the dancer.
+Some, perhaps the ledgeville, was announced as win- | cluded Dr. Paul Boeson, Mrs. Milmajority, such as the Alegrias, ner with her poem entitled "Ex-ler, and Mrs. Louis Hall, poetry Malaguena, Rulerias, Gitanerias, planation."
+Honorable mention and essay; Mr. W. C. Capel, Miss was given to Grace Greene Betty Fergueson, and Major Whatley, short story.

-The Colonnade ide
+The Colonnade

-Fublished

-Except During Holidays and Periods By The Students of The Georgia State College for Women
+Fublished Weekly During School Year, Except During Holidays and Examination Periods By The Students of The Georgia State College

-MILLEDGEVILLE.
+for Women MILLEDGEVILLE.
 GEORGIA Corner Hancock and Clark Streets Subscription Price \$1.00 Per Year

-Entered as second-class matter October 30, 1928, at the post office, Milledgeville, Ga., under the Act of March 3, 1879."
+Intered as second-class matter October 30, 1928, at the post office, Milledgeville, Ga., under the Act of March 3, 1879."

-EDITORIA L STAFF
+EDITORL AL STAFF

-Editor Betty Reed.
+Editor Betty Reed

 Associate Editor Evelyn Aubry

 News Editors Doris Adamson

 Sara K. Vann

-Feature Editor
+Feature Editor Martha Embrey

 Y. W. C. A. Editor Elizabeth Smith

 Sports Editors Grace Collar

-Charlotte Edwards
+All with the Charlotte Edwards

-"Faitorial Editor Grace Greene

-BUSINES S STAFF

-Business Manager Martha Fleming

-Advertising Manager Avlona Athon
+....
+Grace Greene Editorial Editor BUSINESS STAFF Business Manager Martha Fleming Advertising Manager Aylona Athon Advertising Assistants-Tommy Cooke;

-Advertising Assista nts-Tommy Cooke;
+Elizabeth Hulsey Exchange Editor Bonnie Burge

 Frances Roane

-an annatar ean tartar an an an annatar Elizabeth Hulsey.

-Exchange Editor Bonnie Burge

 Shall We Dress?

-The first of the lecture series sponsored by the entertainment committee will come tonight with the appearance cf Paniel Whitehead Hicky, noted Atlanta Poet.
-The lecture by Mr. Hicky will in-1 augurate the series of entertainments planned by the committee.
+The first of the lecture series sponsored by the entertainment committee will come tonight with the appearance of Paniel Whitehead Hicky, noted Atlanta Poet.
+The lecture by Mr. Hicky will ina augurate the series of entertainments planned by the committee.
 The second program will be next Monday night.
-With the proximity of these two entertainments, and the promise of several after the Christmas: holidays, there comes a very clear picture of past entertainments in the auditorium.
-Aspicture of a well-filled auditorium; a picture of a notsc-attractive audience. hebroare, {\\\\ In the past, students have attended entertainments in the auditorium, wearing every sort of dress that is known School clothes, street clothes, afternoon clothes, and evening clothes.
+With the proximity of these two enterrainments, and the promise of several affor the Christmas holidays, there comes a very clear picture of past entertainments in the auditorium.
+Aspicture of a well-filled auditorium; a picture of a notsc-attractive audience.
+In the past, students have attended entertainments in the auditorium, wearing every sort of dress that is known School clothes, street clothes, afternoon clothes, and evening clothes.
 The whole audience was a jumble of what the welldressed school girl should wear-on any and all occasions.
 The members of the entertainment committee have asked that the students dress tor lectures and concerts in the auditorium.
 The members of the entertainment committee have asked that the students dress for electures and concerts in the auditorium.
 Not necessarily evening clothes, but students are asked not to wear clothes that are worn to class during the day.
-The people in the audience are much more visible to the speaker or performer man most people imagine.
+The people in the audience are much more visible to the speaker or performer rnan most people imagine.
 And it is a well-known fact that the appearance of an audience has an unbelievable effect upon the performance of a speaker.
-Not only for the entertainment tonight in the auditorium are students asked to dress, but for others that come later in the year.
-Is Your Excuse Al!
-Right?
+Not only for the entertainment tonight in the auditorium are students asked to dress, but for others that come later in Is Your Excuse All Right?